aaronbloomfield/ccc/hws/arbitrage/index.md

 #### When to make an trade

 Your program will need to compute it's *holdings*, which is the dollar amount of all the ETH and TC that it has.
 You can assume some fixed price for ETH (say, $100) and for TC (say, $1) for initial testing -- but that means that your DEXes should have about 100 times as much TC as ETH.
-Eventually you will need to use the variable price for ether and the correct value for TC.

 You will first need to obtain the various information (prices, $x$/$y$/$k$ values at each DEX, etc.).
 Then you will need to make a *profitable trade*.
 A profitable trade is defined here as a trade where the overall value of *holdings*, in USD, increases.
 You must account for gas fees when determining this!
 The formula to determine if you will make a profit is whether: